TidbitsJS/TidbitsJS/README.md

 - 🤓 Self taught Developer
 - 👩‍💻 Working on Web & App Development
-- 📝 Writing Words, Coding Code
+- 📝 Writing Words, Compiling Code
 - 🎯 Goal : To be a better Developer
 - 💌 Fun Facts :
-    - Overthinking thinking 🙂
+    - Loves food but can't' cook 🐼
-    - Foodie who can't cook 🐼
+    - Overthinks thinking to not to overthink 🙂
-    - Hayat nedir, canım? ( Ahh, Learning Turkish out of curiosity )
+    - Hayat nedir, canım? ( Ahh, Learning Turkish out of curiosity ) 🙃

 <br>